COSBURN BOWLER Q&A • TOURNAMENTS

 Play competitively to sharpen your bowling skills

 Why is raisin bread served at tournaments?

 We’re not sure why, but raisin bread is one of the morning snacks at almost every tournament.
-It’s one of many quirky features of lawn bowling culture.
+It’s one of many quirky pleasures of lawn bowling culture.

 I’m a new bowler.
-When should I play in a tournament?
+When should I start entering tournaments?